FakeBuild/Xake/docs/overview.md

 Here are we doing the following steps:

 1. reference f# library containing core testing functionality
 1. open Xake namespace, so that we can use some Xake types
 1. define a "main" function of a build script
-1. specify the default target which will be built if target is not specified.
-Defaults to "main"
+1. specify the default target ("main") requires "hw.exe" target
-1. define the rule for "build" target
+1. define the rule for "hw.exe" target
-1. define the rule to create "hw.exe" artifact

 ## So what?
 Pretty much the same result could be obtained in traditional build system without ever mentioning declarative approach.
 However `xake` will not only create the requested binaries but would also remember the rules it followed and any dependencies it discovered.